Relationships & sex

 STIs are bacterial or viral infections that are transmitted from person to person during unprotected anal, vaginal and oral sex.
 Research has shown that infection with an STI may also increase the likelihood of HIV being acquired or transmitted.

-Your nearest NZAF centre provides STI tests for HIV, syphilis, chlamydia and gonorrhoea.
-There are STIs that are preventable by vaccines – hepatitis A, hepatitis B and human papillomavirus (HPV) – although the vaccines may not be funded.
+Your nearest NZAF centre provides STI tests for HIV and syphilis.
+There are STIs that are preventable by vaccines – hepatitis A, hepatitis B and human papillomavirus (HPV) – although, the vaccines may not be funded.
 It is best to discuss this with your doctor.

 Condoms and lube

-Condoms and lube are the best way to protect you and your partner from contracting HIV or STIs during sex.
+Condoms and lube are an effective way to protect you and your partner from contracting HIV or STIs during sex.
 When condoms are used consistently and correctly, the latex acts as a barrier that HIV can’t pass through.

 Using lube will help stop the condom from ripping or coming off.
 It’s important to use water-based lube, as oil-based lubricants may damage the condom.

-Supplies can be obtained free via LYC online.
+Condoms can be obtained free via the Ending HIV website.

 Pre-exposure prophylaxis (PrEP)